squidgroup/squidSim_vignette/docs/03-hierarchical.md

 ##             10.13              10.54
 ```

-We would recommend the former methods, as this makes things clearer if other factors are simulated.
+We would recommend the former method, as this makes things clearer if other factors are simulated.

 <!-- THIS SECTION NEEDS TO BE COMPLETED AS THERE IS A POTENTIAL BUG HERE -->